technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 1 - Setting up your environment.md

 # Lab 1 - Setting up your environment

-**Objective** -  In this lab, you will activate the Customer Service trial, configure Channels, and manage user access within the Customer Service Admin Center.
+**Objective** -  In this lab, you will activate the Customer Service trial, configure Channels, and manage user access within the Customer Service admin center.

 ## Ta 1 - Enabling Customer Service Trial License